 The study provides new insights into the interconnections between pain and mental health and aims to inform the development of targeted preventive strategies for youth and young adults.

-The PhD project is part of Co-occurrent pain and psychological distress: From adolescence to adulthood.
+The PhD project is part of the project Co-occurrent pain and psychological distress: From adolescence to adulthood.

 Participants